VRConservation/confi/_build/html/_sources/6_road.md

 Table 1.
 BHC Finance Committee proposed workplan.

-[^1]: See the handy [Latecomers Guide to Crypto](https://www.nytimes.com/interactive/2022/03/18/technology/cryptocurrency-crypto-guide.html#:~:text=At%20a%20very%20basic%20level,computers%20all%20over%20the%20world.) for an explanation of blockchain, cryptocurrency, and decentralized finance.
+[^1]: See the handy [Latecomers Guide to Crypto](https://www.nytimes.com/interactive/2022/03/18/technology/cryptocurrency-crypto-guide.html#:~:text=At%20a%20very%20basic%20level,computers%20all%20over%20the%20world.) for an explanation of blockchain, cryptocurrency, and decentralized finance. -->

-\_This roadmap and the underlying pilot project were originally supported by a California Department of Water Resources Integrated Regional Water Management Disadvantaged Community Involvement, Technical Assistance grant provided to the Yuba Water Agency.
+This roadmap and the underlying pilot project were originally supported by a California Department of Water Resources Integrated Regional Water Management Disadvantaged Community Involvement, Technical Assistance grant provided to the Yuba Water Agency.